Afirestriker/react-concepts-in-action/ReactJS-Tutorial/React-Hooks/README.md

   * useState is built using useReducer.
 I.e. useReducer is more primitive hook compare to useState.
   * So, useReducer is basically changing the state in the react component.

+* Lesson 19 - useReducer (simple state and action)
+  * Project: **reducer-hook**
+  * File: **CounterOne.js**
+  * Import the `useReducer` hook from react and implement the simple state and action.
+  * By simple state and action, its means using a primitive value for state and string for action instead of using array/ object.

 ---

 ## Summary on Hooks